Welcome to the Database Programmer!

 "http://database-programmer.blogspot.com/2008/03/join-is-cornerstone-of-powerful-queries.html"

->Last week we saw a JOIN
+>Last week we saw a JOIN.
+A JOIN will combine

 values from two (or more) different tables and